Efficient description of experimental effects in amplitude analyses: Model-assisted density parameterisation with neural networks

 An unbinned maximum likelihood fit is then performed to obtain the effective model parameters for a test sample corresponding to that described in Section~\ref{sec:toymc_acc}.
 The results of the fit are presented in Fig.~\ref{fig:eff_fit_model}, and the model parameters, both the true generated values and the values obtained from the fit, are given in Table~\ref{tab:eff}.
-The maximum likelihood fit is performed within ROOT framework~\cite{ROOT}, and the interface between the ANN implemented in TensorFlow and ROOT minimisation routines is provided by TensorFlowAnalysis package~\cite{tfa}.
+The maximum likelihood fit is performed using {\tt iminuit}~\cite{hans_dembinski_2020_4283509}, and the interface between the ANN implemented in TensorFlow and {\tt iminuit} is provided by TensorFlowAnalysis package~\cite{tfa}.

 Since the same underlying model is used to generate both the test samples and the samples used for the ANN training, one should expect the reconstructed parameters to be statistically consistent with the true generated ones.
-Some discrepancy is observed between the parameters in Table~\ref{tab:eff}, which may indicate some deficiency or ambiguities in the ANN model.
-Nevertheless, this gets corrected by the maximum likelihood fit to the test dataset, and a good-quality parameterisation of the distribution results is obtained.
+Certain tension is observed between the parameters in Table~\ref{tab:eff}, which may indicate some deficiency or ambiguities in the ANN model.
+Nevertheless, this gets corrected by the maximum likelihood fit to the test dataset, and a good-quality parameterisation of the distribution results is obtained with the fit quality calculated with $50\times 50$ binning equal to $\chi^2/\mbox{nDoF}=2528.9/2494$.
 In the case of estimating the acceptance distribution from the detailed simulation, the quality of the parameterisation will depend on how well the simplified efficiency model approximates the experimental selection.